Site in costruction

 • field-buses, which are block oriented.

 • Field-buses are the more sophisticated type, and fully embody the idea of field network.
-These busses are typically based on a 4 level architecture, implementing OSI L1-2-7 plus a superior one (OSI pseudo-L8) named "User".
+These busses are typically based on a 4 level architecture, implementing OSI L1-2-7 plus an additional one (OSI pseudo-L8) nicknamed "User".
 The user level specifies high-level network functions, to be implemented as standard routines (e.g. function blocks) and services that must be installed on each partecipating device.
 This allows the user to operate against a highly abstracted model of the network (See "Engineering System" in DCS. n.d.r.).
 Popular industry-standard implementations are Foundation FieldBus and Profibus.

 • Sensor-buses are the simplest type of field networks, and are conceptually closer to traditional field architectures.
 The main goal is reduction of cabling via link concentration, and are thus very simple to integrate with traditional (signal-oriented) field devices.
 Popular industry-standard implementations are ASI and Seriplex.